 When does the cost of car insurance go down?

 Age is a major factor in the rate you’ll pay for car insurance.
-“Generally, once you turn 25, your rates are going to be a little better,” says Robert Passmore, assistant VP, personal lines policy for the American Property Casualty Insurance Association.
-And once you turn 30, insurance companies consider you an adult and your rates will improve again (assuming you have a clean driving record).
+“Generally, once you turn 25, your rates are going to be a little better,” says Robert Passmore, Assistant Vice President of personal line policies for the American Property Casualty Insurance Association.
+When you turn 30, insurance companies consider you an adult and your rates will improve again if you maintain a clean driving record.

 If you avoid accidents and traffic violations from ages 16 to 24, chances are you’ll get a better insurance rate when you turn 25.
-Once your 25th birthday rolls around, be sure to ask your insurer to take a new look at your premium, says Amy Bach, executive director of the insurance consumer group United Policyholders.
+Once your 25th birthday rolls around, ask your insurer to take a new look at your premium, said Amy Bach, executive director of insurance consumer group United Policyholders.
 “You always should ask.
-Don’t wait to be offered a discount or a rate reduction,” she says.
+Don’t wait to be offered a discount or a rate reduction,” she said.

 Why you might not save on car insurance when you turn 25

-If you have a less-than-ideal driving record as a teen, your rates won’t go down when you turn 25.
-They might even go up if you have a consistently poor driving record, your rates may even increase in your mid-twenties.
+If you rack up a few traffic violations or accidents as a teen, your rates won’t go down when you turn 25.
+If you have a particularly poor driving record, your rates may even increase in your mid-twenties.

-Also, if you got your license when you were older, for example if you learned to drive when you turned 23, your rates probably won’t decrease just because you turn 25, as you’re still a less experienced driver.
-Buying a new vehicle can also affect your rates, as insuring your brand new car will cost more than driving an older sedan.
+Also, if you got your license when you were older, for example in your early 20s, your rates probably won’t decrease just because you turn 25 because your insurer may consider you an experienced driver.
+Buying a new vehicle can also affect your rates because driving a late-model car will cost more to insure than an older automobile.

 Other factors that may affect your premiums

-While your age does play a significant role in your car insurance premiums, there are other factors that may affect them as well.
-Some of these factors include:
+While your age plays a significant role in your car insurance premium, other factors may impact the rate you pay, including:

 - Where you live